-We estimate that the total expenses of the offering, and the concurrent Series B Preferred Stock and warrants offering, excluding the underwriting discount, will be approximately \$\ \text{, which amount includes up to \$100,000 that we have agreed to reimburse the underwriters for their fees and expenses, and such expenses are payable by us.
+We estimate that the total expenses of the offering, and the concurrent common stock and warrants offering, excluding the underwriting discount, will be approximately \$360,900, and such expenses are payable by us.
 Pursuant to Financial Industry Regulatory Authority ("FINRA") interpretations, total underwriter compensation will not exceed 8% of the gross proceeds of this offering.

-The underwriters propose to offer the shares of common stock and accompanying warrants to the public at the public offering price set forth on the cover of this prospectus supplement.
+The underwriters propose to offer the shares of Series B Preferred Stock and accompanying warrants to the public at the public offering price set forth on the cover of this prospectus supplement.
 If all of the shares and warrants are not sold at the public offering price, the underwriters may change the offering price and other selling terms.